MobilityNet/mobilitynet-analysis-scripts/README.md

-# Reproducible evaluation of data collection based on public datasets #
+# Reproducible evaluation of data collection using public data #

 This repository contains juypter notebooks for the evaluation of smartphone app-based data collection.
 It is designed to be launched with binder